Fast and Furious 10 is now Fast X, and we have the first trailer, arriving ahead of Super Bowl 2023, when we expected it.

 Vin Diesel recently announced that Brie Larson is joining Fast X's cast, with a post of him and the Captain Marvel star cracking up on Instagram (opens in new tab).

 And then The Hollywood Reporter (opens in new tab) broke the news about the latest megastar to join the Fast & Furious world.
-Jason Momoa, the outlet reports, "is in final negotiations to join" the film and he "could be one of the film’s villains."
+Jason Momoa, the outlet reported, "is in final negotiations to join" the film and he "could be one of the film’s villains."

 Here's who's left over from Fast & Furious 9's main cast: